DeFiHackLabs/blazctf-2024-writeup/writeup/i-love-revmc.md

 [17] REVERT
 ```

-It will call BLOBHASH with `index = 0`, and shift the result based on call data to leak one bit of stack element.
+It will call BLOBHASH with `index = 0` and shift the result based on call data to leak one bit of the stack element.
 The transaction will be reverted if the `i`-th bit of the stack element is `1`.
-When sending transaction, we need to set max priority fee to `2**64 + 0x13370000` to meet the above condition.
+When sending the transaction, we need to set the max priority fee to `2**64 + 0x13370000` to meet the above condition.
 After sending 256 transactions, we can recover the full flag.

-After I checked the official solution, I found that it just uses `LOG0` to log the stack element, which is more efficient!
+After checking the official solution, I found that it simply uses `LOG0` to log the stack element, which is more efficient!

 `6008600a5f3960095ff35f495f5260205fa000`